remipichon/voc/Manual-Config-Runner.md

 Different images, different runners.

 ### Host Docker
-Image is _nodedocker_ and should be run with a runner that has the Docker socket mounted as a volume.
+Image is _vocproject/runnerapphost_ and should be run with a runner that has the Docker socket mounted as a volume.
 Image is built out of the box by Docker Compose but service has to be configured by hand.

 ````